Nahuel Huapi Lake

+Nahuel Huapi Lake (Lago Nahuel Huapi) is an Andean lake in the lake region of northern Patagonia between the provinces of Río Negro and Neuquén, in Argentina.
+The lake has a northwest-southeast elongated shape and complex geography with several branches, peninsulas and islands.
+The city of Bariloche is on the southern shore of the lake and the town of Villa La Angostura lies on its northwestern shores.
+The lake is wholly inside Nahuel Huapi National Park.
+It is one of the largest lakes in northern Patagonia.
+It is drained by Limay River and it is part of the watershed of Negro River which discharges into the South Atlantic.

 Etymology

 The name of the lake derives from the toponym of its major island in Mapudungun (Mapuche language): "Island of Puma", from nahuel, 'puma', and huapí, 'island'.
 There is, however, more to the word "Nahuel"—it can also signify 'a man who by sorcery has been transformed to a puma'.

 Geography

 Nahuel Huapi lake, located within the Nahuel Huapi National Park, has a surface of 530 km2, rests 2510 ft above the sea level, and has a maximum measured depth (as of 2007) of 1522 ft.

-The lake depression consists of several glacial valleys carved out along faults and Miocene valleys that were later dammed by moraines.